awsdocs/amazon-transcribe-developer-guide/doc_source/transcribe-whatis.md

   + Improve the accuracy of your transcription output

   See also: [Custom language models](custom-language-models.md)
-+  **[Language identification](auto-lang-id.md)**: Amazon Transcribe can automatically identify the predominant language in a media file without you having to specify a language code\.
-You can also select several language codes to help Amazon Transcribe narrow down the predominant language for improved transcription accuracy\.
++  **[Language identification](lang-id.md)**: Amazon Transcribe can automatically identify the predominant language in your media\.
+You also have the option to provide language suggestions in your request to help Amazon Transcribe narrow down the language possibilities, which can improve transcription accuracy\.
+The number of languages you can select varies between batch and streaming transcriptions\.
+For more information, refer to [Language identification with batch transcription jobs](lang-id-batch.md) and [Language identification with streaming transcriptions](lang-id-stream.md)\.

-  Amazon Transcribe also has the ability to transcribe accented speech of individuals who are non\-native speakers of a language\.
-For example, you can transcribe US English \(en\-US\) audio spoken with a German \(de\-DE\) accent\.
 + **[Speaker diarization](diarization.md)**: Identify individual speakers in an audio clip—a technique known as speaker diarization\.
 When you activate speaker diarization, Amazon Transcribe includes an attribute that identifies each speaker in the audio clip\.

   Use speaker diarization to: